 There are no medications specifically designed for stimulant withdrawal treatment.
 Pharmacologic interventions are instead largely supportive and administered for symptomatic relief, as needed.
 In cases of significant associated depression, the use of antidepressants may be helpful during withdrawal.
 Treatment mainly focuses on behavioral therapies such as 7,9,10:

 - Cognitive-behavioral therapy (CBT) is a therapy style that places emphasis on the interconnectedness between thoughts, feelings, and behaviors to understand, predict, and prevent substance use.

-- Family therapy engages the entire family and support system of the individual with the goal of identifying the role each person plays in both triggering and preventing use.
+- Communication-based family therapy engages the entire family and support system of the individual with the goal of identifying the role each person plays in both triggering and preventing use.

 - Contingency management (CM)works to continually reinforce abstinence and activities associated with abstinence by providing rewards and prizes for drug-free urine tests, attending treatment, and participating in community events.

 - Motivational interviewing (MI) places the focus on intrinsic motivation in lieu of external rewards to develop a greater desire to stay free from Dexedrine.